rcman/AI-too-literal/README.md

 # This is my conversation with Super Grok.
-Very frustrating
+Very frustrating.
+All AI's have this same problem!

 <br>